Sensirion/hack-iot/docs/index.md

 Sensirion is proud to supports [Residio's]() ["Smart Home - Sensors and Analytics" Hackathon 2021](https://www.hackerearth.com/challenges/hackathon/hack-iot/) as an official partner.
 This page contains information for participants to get started.

 To sign up for the event, please visit the [event's website](https://www.hackerearth.com/challenges/hackathon/hack-iot/).
-We look forward to seeing your ideas come to live!
+We look forward to seeing your ideas come to life!

 ## About Sensirion